 At a high level, the netifyd software can replace the functionality of l7-filter.
 However, the Netify implementation is done quite differently, and the data provided is much more detailed.
 Available DPI data includes:

 - Protocol detection with the nDPI library

 - Hostname detection from HTTPS/SNI, HTTP, DNS, QUIC, and other protocols

 - SSL cipher and encryption information

 - and more

 With l7-filter, packets from a specific protocol were marked with user-specified numbers in netfilter/iptables.
-For example, let's say an administrator wanted to force all HTTP and SMTP traffic through a local server on the network, and block all HTTP and SMTP traffic to external servers on the Internet.
-The administrator's /etc/l7-filter.conf would look something like:
+For example, let's say an administrator wanted to force all HTTP and SMTP traffic through a local server on the network and block all HTTP and SMTP traffic to external servers on the Internet.
+The administrator's /etc/l7-filter.conf would look something like this:

 http 3 smtp 4

-The Netify IP Sets and CT Label plugins can be used in a similar way to the old L7 filter implementation.
-However, the plugins provide a much more powerful and expressive configuration language, not just a protocol-to-mark mapping.
+The Netify IP Sets, connection tracking labels, and nftables integrations can be used similary to the old L7 filter implementation.
+However, the integrations provide a much more powerful and expressive configuration language, not just a protocol-to-mark mapping.

-In addition, developers are not just locked into making decisions by protocol - they can use any metadata coming out of the DPI engine, for example, flagging network traffic using weak encryption.
+In addition, developers are not just locked into making decisions by protocol.
+Integrators can use any metadata from the DPI engine to take action, for example, blocking network traffic using weak encryption.
 You can find an example of the Netify JSON data on the data streams page.